314dev/PI/docs/source/extensions/logging.rst

 Progress Bar
 ************

-You can add any metric to the progress bar using :meth:`~pytorch_lightning.core.lightning.LightningModule.log` method, setting ``prog_bar=True``.
+You can add any metric to the progress bar using :meth:`~pi_ml.core.lightning.LightningModule.log` method, setting ``prog_bar=True``.